Richardaeld/cola-vending-machine/README.md

 + Express.js – Backend web framework used with Node.js for server framework.
 + Knex.js – ORM (object-relational mapper) used to make SQL queries easier and faster to write.
 + PostgreSQL – Relational Database used.
-+ React.js - JavaScript Library for front-end development.
++ React - JavaScript Library for front-end development.
 + Stripe - API that accepts payment information.
 + HTML - Skeleton frame of the application.
 + CSS - Beautifies the skeleton (HTML).